PX4/PX4-Devguide/en/tutorials/pre_flight_checks.md

 # Preflight Sensor and EKF Checks

-The commander module performs a number of preflight sensor quality and EKF checks which are controlled by the [COM_ARM_](../advanced/parameter_reference.md#commander) parameters.
-If these checks fail, the motors are prevented from arming and the following error messages are produced:
+PX4 performs a number of preflight sensor quality and EKF checks to determine if there is a good enough position estimate to arm/fly.
+These checks are controlled by the [COM_ARM_](../advanced/parameter_reference.md#commander) parameters.

 * PREFLIGHT FAIL: EKF HGT ERROR
   * This error is produced when the IMU and height measurement data are inconsistent.